bootdotdev/blog/content/education/learn-multiple-programming-languages.md

 > "Why does your computer science curriculum require me to learn more than one programming language?"

 It seems that a good number of students join the platform with the opinion that they would rather "fully master a single language" than "split their efforts".
-While I plan to explain this better in the app itself moving forward, I wanted to write get this blog post out to provide an in-depth explanation of why we have you learn several languages over the course of our [CS program](https://boot.dev/tracks/computer-science).
+While I plan to explain this better in the app itself moving forward, I wanted to write get this blog post out to provide an in-depth explanation of why we have you learn several languages over the course of our [back-end career path](https://boot.dev/tracks/backend).

 ## First, some background on Boot.dev